 Conclusion – What Mouse Grip is Best For Gaming

 Overall the mouse grip you use can have an impact on the efficiency of your aim.
+But there is no right answer for everyone.
 Choose what is comfortable for you.

 If you are not a competitive gamer and don’t play much FPS games you are likely a palm grip user.
 The palm grip will provide you with the most support and reduce any chance of injury through excessive use.

 On the other hand, if you are an fps player and often rely on quick snap movements and agile movement, you likely use a form of the claw grip.

 The fingertip grip is a niche grip but holds its own when it comes to snap shooting like sniping and those CS pistol rounds.